 The purpose of an IPO roadshow is to generate interest in a company among prospective investors.
 The company executives and underwriting can meet with investors in-person or virtually to share details about the IPO, the company’s financials and its goals.

-The IPO can take place in as little as two weeks after the roadshow is completed.
+The IPO can take place as little as two weeks after the roadshow is completed.
 The actual timing depends on a number of factors, including whether the underwriters determine that a price adjustment is needed or if any snags come up involving the filing of key documents.

 Are IPO roadshows public?